enzoferey/multicall-nitro/README.md

 2. Follow along the use cases below 👇🏻

-> 💡 In all examples below you will see you need to provide a configuration object containing:
+> 💡 No matter the use case, you will need to provide a configuration object containing:
 >
-> - `rpcUrl`: the RPC url of the node you want to use for the call (it could be Infura, Alchemy, etc.)
+> - `rpcUrl`: the url of the RPC node you want to use to make the calls (it could be Infura, Alchemy, etc.)
-> - `multicallAddress`: the address of the Multicall contract, you can find the address for each blockchain [here](https://github.com/makerdao/multicall)
+> - `multicallAddress`: the address of the Multicall contract in your target blockchain.
+See [here](https://github.com/makerdao/multicall)

 ### Get batched values and subscribe to changes